oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 6. Celebrate.
 Congratulations, you have contributed to Oppia!

-## What to do when you are stuck
-Oppia has a [Gitter chat room](https://gitter.im/oppia/oppia-chat) where everyone can post their questions and help each other out!
-The organizers and mentors will also be walking around to help with any questions.
-We also have a dedicated [GHC Open Source Day chatroom](https://gitter.im/oppia/ghc2018) that you can use too!

 ## List of Projects

 For Open Source Day, we tried to shortlist projects that are fairly self-contained, and can be completed within 3-4 hours by a group of 2-3 people.
 We also tried to pick those projects directly from our issue tracker, so that you get an idea of what it’s like to contribute to Oppia on a regular basis.

 Each project has a brief explanation, a link to the issue tracker, the skills required, and some deliverables.
 We encourage you to look at the issue tracker link for the project that interests you.
 You can comment expressing interest in that project (and mention you will be working on it for OSD).
 Feel free to ask questions on the issue thread to gain more context, to help get a kickstart for the day! **We recommend working in groups of 2-3 people.**

 This list is not an exhaustive list of projects.
 If none of these projects appeal to you, take a look at our [issue tracker](https://github.com/oppia/oppia/issues) and comment on an issue that interests you.
 (Also, please mention that you will be working on it during the OSD event, so that others are aware.
 Please also tag us (**@seanlip** and **@vinitamurthi**) in any comment expressing interest in a project so that we get notified about this!)